 Also share the program with them.
 It will give them a good step-by-step idea of your logistics needs.

 Avoid scheduling conferences on the same weekend as other Wisconsin literary conferences.

-Fox Cities Book Festival is held in late April each year.
+Fox Cities Book Festival is held in October each year.